MesangaE/jenkins-docker-agent/README.md

 sudo apt-get install jenkins
 sudo systemctl start jenkins
-sudo systemctl enable jenkins" for perfeomance and security reasons it is good to always use a controller and agents to run your jobs in jenkins.
-In this project we will use a vitrual machine and run the agents on docker connecting the agents to the controller via SSH
+sudo systemctl enable jenkins"
+## for performance and security reasons it is good to always use a controller and agents to run your jobs in jenkins.
+In this project, we will use a virtual machine and run the agents on docker connecting the agents to the controller via SSH
 To run this guide you will need a machine with:
 Java installation
 Jenkins installation
 Docker installation
 SSH key pair
-on either of the machines we will generate the SSH key.
-I will use the jenkins-master server. ssh-keygen -f ~/.ssh/jenkins_agent_key then go to the jenkins dashboard >>>>manage jenkins>>>>manage credentials from global items select Add credentials
+on either of the machines, we will generate the SSH key.
+I will use the Jenkins-master server. ssh-keygen -f ~/.ssh/jenkins_agent_key then go to the jenkins dashboard >>>>manage jenkins>>>>manage credentials from global items select Add credentials
 Fill in the form:
-Kind: SSH Username with private key;
+Kind: SSH Username with the private key;
 id: jenkins
-description: The jenkins ssh key
+description: The Jenkins SSH key
 username: jenkins
 Private Key: select Enter directly and press the Add button to insert the content of your private key file at ~/.ssh/jenkins_agent_key. if you don't get access go to the directory directly cd .ssh ls cat jenkins_agent_key copy contents of the private key and paste
-Passphrase: fill your passphrase used to generate the SSH key pair (leave empty if you didn’t use one at the previous step) and then press the create button.
+Passphrase: fill in your passphrase used to generate the SSH key pair (leave empty if you didn’t use one in the previous step) and then press the create button.
 ### Docker container as Jenkins Build agents
  # SETUP DOCKR REMOTE API
  # INSTALL AND CONFIGURE DOCKER PLUGIN
  # CREATE DOCKER AGENT CLOUD
  # VALIDATE WITH A JOB

-for the agent we will setup docker in another vm and thn open a port range ans configure the docker host as a remote API build the docker agent image configure jenkins to integrate with jenkins-master configure docker agent templates run a freestyle job to test on amazon linux machine sudo yum update -y sudo yum install docker -y sudo systemctl start docker
+for the agent, we will set docker up in another instance and then open a port range and configure the docker host as a remote API build the docker agent image configure jenkins to integrate with Jenkins-master configure docker agent templates run a freestyle job to test on Amazon Linux machine sudo yum update -y sudo yum install docker -y sudo systemctl start docker